 Technology Requirements Notes

-- Sentara College of Health Sciences uses Blackboard Learn version 9.1.
-Students will need to maintain personal computer systems to comply with Blackboard technical requirements.
-The Browser Support Requirements for Blackboard take precedence over these requirements in the event of conflict.
+- Sentara College of Health Sciences uses a Learning Management System called Brightspace to deliver online coursework.
+Students will need to maintain personal computer systems to comply with Brightspace technical requirements.
+The Browser Support Requirements for Brightspace take precedence over these requirements in the event of conflict.

 Please use our Help Desk to request help for any problems you may encounter as you make the transition into distance education.